aymanibrahim/github-slideshow/_posts/0000-01-02-aymanibrahim.md

   layout: slide
   title: "Welcome to our second slide!"
   ---
-  Your text
-  Use the left arrow to go back!
+"Float like a butterfly, sting like a bee" - Muhammad Ali Use the left arrow to go back!
   ```